 Swiftcover used to offer a fixed 12.5% discount, but that’s been switched out in favour of a more variable one, which takes into account your experience, vehicle and other factors.
 The conditions of the discount are the same as with Axa – which makes sense as it's a wholly owned subsidiary of Axa.

 The dash cam needs to record every journey you take, and you must be able to provide footage where asked (although Swiftcover says it won't ask for any unless you've been in an accident).

 A mobile phone is not an acceptable recording device to receive this discount.

 Adrian Flux – up to 15% off with a dash cam

-It's a lesser-known insurer, but Adrian Flux offers one of the most generous dash cam discount for drivers – up to 15% off.
+It's a lesser-known insurer, but Adrian Flux offers one of the most generous dash cam discounts for drivers – up to 15% off.
 It's available to both renewing and first-time customers and can be applied to a range of specialist policies.

-Adrian Flux claims that dash cam footage can help speed up the claims process and is especially important when there are no witnesses and the liability is being disputed.
+Adrian Flux claims that dash cam footage can help to speed up the claims process and is especially important when there are no witnesses and the liability is being disputed.

 This discount is also available from its online brand, Flux Direct.